The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Most one-two Finishes in a Season

-In 2015, Nico Rosberg and Lewis Hamilton got 12 one-two finishes.
-A record that has yet to be broken.
+In 2015, Nico Rosberg and Lewis Hamilton had 12 one-two finishes, a record that has yet to be broken.

 Most Championship Points in a Season

-Mercedes hold the record for most championship points in a season with 765 points in the 2016 season.
+Mercedes holds the record for most championship points in a season, with 765 points in 2016.

 Most Podiums in a Season

 Mercedes holds first, second, third and fourth place for the most podiums in a season.
-The most podiums in a season for Mercedes was 33 in 2016.
+Mercedes had the most podiums in a season, 33 in 2016.

 Mercedes F1 Domination

-Since Mercedes comeback to Formula One they have dominated the race tracks.
-Let’s take a look at the team’s successes since their re-emergence to F1.
+Since Mercedes’s return to Formula One, they have dominated the race tracks.
+Let’s take a look at the team’s successes since its re-emergence.

 2010-2011

-The Mercedes F1 team placed fourth in the constructors’ championship in their first two season back in Formula One with drivers Michael Schumacher and Nico Rosberg behind the wheel.
+The Mercedes F1 team placed fourth in the constructors’ championship in its first two seasons back in Formula One, with drivers Michael Schumacher and Nico Rosberg behind the wheel.

 2012

-The Mercedes F1 works team get their very first win at the Shanghai Grand Prix with Rosberg behind the wheel of the innovative F1 W03.
+The Mercedes F1 works team won their first race at the Shanghai Grand Prix, with Rosberg behind the wheel of the innovative F1 W03.
 This was also driver Nico Rosberg’s first win of his Formula One career.
-Mercedes place fifth in the constructors championship and driver Michael Schumacher competes in his last ever F1 race at the Brazilian Grand Prix.
+Mercedes placed fifth in the constructors championship, and driver Michael Schumacher competed in his last F1 race at the Brazilian Grand Prix.

 2013

-After a successful season which included three wins, eight pole positions and nince podium finishes, the Mercedes F1 team placed second in the Constructors Championship.
+After a successful season that included three wins, eight pole positions, and nine podium finishes, the Mercedes F1 team placed second in the Constructors Championship.
 This was Mercedes’ best result since they began in 2010.
-2013 welcomed British driver Lewis Hamilton who had his first win with Mercedes that same year at the Hungarian Grand Prix.
+2013 welcomed British driver Lewis Hamilton, who had his first win with Mercedes that same year at the Hungarian Grand Prix.

 2014

 2014 saw the start of Mercedes AMG Petronas’ dominance in Formula One.
-After a very successful season which saw a record breaking 16 out of 19 races won by Mercedes and 11 one-two finishes, Mercedes took home their maiden Constructors’ Title with three races left in the season.
+After a successful season, which saw a record-breaking 16 out of 19 races won by Mercedes and 11 one-two finishes, Mercedes took home their maiden Constructors’ Title with three races left.
 Lewis Hamilton was crowned the Drivers’ Championship for the second time in his career and first time with Mercedes.
-This was Mercedes first Drivers’ Championship since Fangio during the mid 1950’s.
+This was Mercedes’s first Drivers’ Championship since Fangio during the mid-1950s.

 2015

-Mercedes competed against their 2014 performance in the 2015 season, winning their second successive championship double and once again winning 16 out of 19 races.
-2015 sees Nico Rosberg and Lewis Hamilton once again show off their unbelievable driving and teamwork with a record breaking 12 one-two finishes in the season.
+Mercedes competed against their 2014 performance in the 2015 season, winning their second successive championship double and 16 out of 19 races.
+2015 sees Nico Rosberg and Lewis Hamilton again show off their unbelievable driving and teamwork with a record-breaking 12 one-two finishes in the season.
 Lewis Hamilton wins his third Drivers’ Championship and second for Mercedes AMG Petronas.

 2016

-Mercedes AMG Petronas prove that their success is not short lived and show just how much of a serious contender they are by breaking their own record yet again winning 19 out of the 21 races in the 2016 season.
+Mercedes AMG Petronas proved that their success is not short-lived and showed just how much of a serious contender they are by breaking their record yet again, winning 19 out of the 21 races in the 2016 season.
 This record still stands and has yet to be broken.
-Mercedes claimed their third Constructors’ crown in a row and it was Nico Rosberg who took the Drivers’ Title.
-Soon after he announced his retirement from Formula One.
+Mercedes claimed their third constructors’ crown in a row, and Nico Rosberg took the driver’s title soon after he announced his retirement from Formula One.

 2017

-With Nico Rosberg retired, Mercedes are challenged with finding a suitable replacement.
-Lewis Hamilton becomes Mercedes AMG Petronas number one driver and Finnish driver, Valtteri Bottas replaces Nico Rosberg.
+With Nico Rosberg retired, Mercedes is challenged to find a suitable replacement.
+Lewis Hamilton became Mercedes AMG Petrona’s number one driver, and Finnish driver Valtteri Bottas replaced Nico Rosberg.
 With close competition from Ferrari, Mercedes emerged victorious with their fourth consecutive Constructors Title and Drivers’ Title from Hamilton.
-Bottas’ proved his with three wins in his debut season for the team.
+Bottas proved his with three wins in his debut season for the team.

 2018

-The spotlight is on Lewis Hamilton throughout the 2018 season, who wins 11 races securing a fifth consecutive Championship double for Mercedes.
-Valtteri Bottas failed to win a race in his second season driving for Mercedes with attention focused on teammate Hamilton.
+The spotlight was on Lewis Hamilton throughout the 2018 season.
+He won 11 races, securing a fifth consecutive Championship double for Mercedes.
+Valtteri Bottas failed to win a race in his second season driving for Mercedes, with attention focused on teammate Hamilton.
 However, he did earn valuable points for the team.
-The Drivers’ title was challenged by Ferrari’s Sebastian Vettel throughout the season.
+Ferrari’s Sebastian Vettel challenged the driver’s title throughout the season.

 2019

-Valtteri Bottas and Lewis Hamilton worked well as a team during the 2019 season with five one-two wins.
-During the season, Hamilton got his 100th podium with Mercedes AMG Petronas and Mercedes 100th race win at the Mexican Grand Prix.
-Mercedes got their sixth Constructors Championship title and Hamiltons secured his sixth Drivers Title.
+Valtteri Bottas and Lewis Hamilton worked well as a team during the 2019 season, with five one-two wins.
+During the season, Hamilton got his 100th podium with Mercedes AMG Petronas and Mercedes’ 100th race win at the Mexican Grand Prix.
+Mercedes won their sixth Constructors Championship title, and Hamilton secured his sixth Drivers Title.

 2020

-Even with the disruption of the COVID-19 pandemic resulting in only 17 Grand Prix for the 2020 season, Mercedes were victorious once again.
-The Mercedes AMG Petronas team won 13 races and ended the season with 573 points.
-Lewis Hamilton’s performance crowned him Drivers’ Champion for the seventh time in his career, tying him with Schumacher’s record of seven Drivers’ Championship title.
-With 11 wins from Hamilton and two from Bottas, Mercedes hold on their Constructors title for the seventh consecutive year.
+Even with the disruption of the COVID-19 pandemic resulting in only 17 Grand Prix for the 2020 season, Mercedes were again victorious.
+The Mercedes AMG Petronas team won 13 races, ending the season with 573 points.
+Lewis Hamilton’s performance crowned him Drivers’ Champion for the seventh time in his career, tying him with Schumacher’s record of seven Drivers’ Championship titles.
+With 11 wins from Hamilton and two from Bottas, Mercedes hold on to their Constructors title for the seventh consecutive year.

 2021

-For the fifth season in a row, drivers Lewis Hamilton and Valtteri Bottas are teammates for Mercedes.
+For the fifth season in a row, drivers Lewis Hamilton and Valtteri Bottas are Mercedes teammates.
 The 2021 season was filled with tension and controversy between rivals Mercedes and Red Bull.
-Boiling point hit at the final race of the season at the Abu Dhabi Grand Prix when both Mercedes’ Hamilton and Red Bull’s Max Verstappen were tied on points going into the final race.
-Hamilton failed to fight off Verstappen in the controversial final last lap and came second in the Drivers’ Championship and teammate Bottas in third place.
-The combined effort from Mercedes drivers secured the team’s record breaking eight consecutive Constructors title.
+The boiling point hit at the season’s final race at the Abu Dhabi Grand Prix when both Mercedes’ Hamilton and Red Bull’s Max Verstappen were tied on points going into the final race.
+Hamilton failed to fight off Verstappen in the controversial final last lap and came second in the Drivers’ Championship, with teammate Bottas in third place.
+The combined effort from Mercedes drivers secured the team’s eight consecutive Constructors titles.